Expand

 • Cash activity related to stock subscriptions receivable

-• If a reporting entity has a "bank overdraft" at year end, the change in bank overdrafts during the period (see FSP 6.5.1.1 for further discussion)
+• If a reporting entity has a “bank overdraft” at year end, the change in bank overdrafts during the period (see FSP 6.5.1.1)

 • Cash proceeds received as collateral under a securities lending program and subsequent repayment of the cash, because the cash received is considered a borrowing